 Main Page: Contact and Support

 This webpage is written for the average Unix user.
 It is expected that new users familiarize themselves with general aspects of a Unix Environment (see the FAQs: “How to Unix?” entry).
-Aspects of the ada cluster environment that the system administrators feel are novel or atypical of a standard, local Unix Environment are communicated here and on neighboring pages (see the drop-down above “ada GPU Cluster”).
+Aspects of the Ada cluster environment that the system administrators feel are novel or atypical of a standard, local Unix Environment is communicated here and on neighboring pages (see the drop-down above “Ada GPU Cluster”).

 Users are encouraged to seek help from the community in this group, but system administrators moderate this list and may suggest that issues are moved to UMBC’s Research Computing Help Request System (see the Forms drop-down above).